PowerCyberTraining/powercybertraining.github.io/pct/modules/01/intro.md

 This module aims to provide an introduction to several tools on Linux.
 These include
 - Windows Subsystem for Linux (WSL)
-- Shell
+- Linux Command Line Interface (CLI)
-- Anaconda/Mambaforge
+- Python Package Management
-- VS Code
+- Visual Studio Code IDE
 - Jupyter Notebook
 - git